12 Honey Myths vs. Facts

 1. Crystallized honey is spoiled honey

 There’s a lot of misconception when it comes to crystallization, also known as granulation.
 Crystallization is honey’s natural process of preserving itself.
 The main reason for this phenomenon is honey’s composition.
-Typically, honey contains natural sugars and around 20 percent water.
-Since this is saturated, the glucose may separate from the water and form crystals .
-However, the honey is largely unchanged and remains both nutritious and tasty.
+Typically, honey contains natural sugars and around 20% water.
+Because this is saturated, the glucose may separate from the water and form crystals.
+However, the honey is largely unchanged and remains just as tasty.

 If your honey is crystallized, follow our three simple steps for decrystallizing your prized sweet.

-2. Honey is a healthier alternative to artificial sweeteners and table sugar
+2. Honey is a great alternative to artificial sweeteners and table sugar

-Honey contains healthy nutrients such as vitamins and minerals that artificial sugars don’t have.
-Since honey is sweeter than table sugar, you can use less to achieve the same effect and still have a natural, healthier option.
+Honey contains nutrients such as vitamins and minerals that artificial sugars don’t have.
+And because honey is sweeter than table sugar, you can use less to achieve the same effect.

 See exactly how honey and sugar compare in our sweetener showdown.